asleepace/asleepace.com/src/content/blog/typescript-range-without-a-loop.md

 }
 ```

-Hmmmmmm.... the code was working, but TypeScript wasn't pleased.
+Hmmm.... the code was working, but TypeScript wasn't pleased.
 A few prayers to the type God and a couple minutes later I had finished at last, and was eagerly awaiting to dunk on the LinkedIn n00bs!

 ```ts
 type RangeIterator = Generator<number, void, undefined>